shanellin/sharing-nextjs13/README.md

 ### 六、 others

-1. error page
-2. loading page
-3. middleware
+1. middleware
-4. BE api
+2. BE api